fbeltrao/Samples/aks-letsencrypt/install-nginx-ingress.md

 ![Add A record](media/azure-dns-add-a-record.png)

-After a while, browsing to http://www.[your domain] displays the default ingress backend.
+After a while, browsing to www.&lt;your-domain&gt; displays the default ingress backend.

-## 5. Add ingress route for www.&lt;your domain>
+## 5. Add ingress route for www.&lt;your-domain&gt;

 Let's replace the www ingress with a new deployment by installing the AKS Hello World helm chart